-Wedding cruises can be fun, inexpensive, and a great way to gather friends and family in a carefree setting.
+Wedding cruises can be fun, inexpensive, and a great way to gather friends and family in a carefree setting even if it's your very first cruise.
 Before planning a wedding cruise, you ought to ask yourselves a few questions:

 What is our cruise wedding budget?

-Like weddings on land, the cost of wedding cruises run the gamut from affordable to over-the-top.
-The good news is, even if you only have a small amount of money to spend, you can still pull off a wedding at sea.
+Like weddings on land, the cost of wedding cruises run the gamut from affordable to break-the-bank.
+The good news is, even if you only have a small wedding budget, you can still pull off a reception and celebration at sea or in port.

 Keep in mind that you will have two major expenses: The cost of the cruise itself, and the cost of the wedding.
-Factors that affect the total price include the grade cabin you choose, the number of guests at your wedding, shore excursions you take, and how many days the cruise lasts.
+Factors that affect the total price include the grade of cabin you choose, the number of guests at your wedding, shore excursions you take, and how many days the cruise lasts.
+And if you don't embark from a port that you can drive to, you'll also need to factor in the cost of a flight to reach it.

 When do we want to sail?